-If you have closed your business voluntarily, you will need to complete the Covid 19 closure declaration form to claim your credit note.
+- Any business that has voluntarily closed due to COVID-19 will be entitled to a credit note for the period from the date of closure to the date you re-open.
+If you have closed your business voluntarily, you will need to complete the COVID-19 closure declaration form to claim your credit note.

-What is the Covid 19 closure declaration form?
+What is the Covid-19 closure declaration form?

-The Covid 19 closure declaration form is an online form that will need to be completed by businesses that have closed voluntarily due to Covid 19 to claim a credit note.
-This form is not yet available and will only be available to customers on the IMRO customer portal (https://licensing.imro.ie/) once the government enforced closures are lifted.
-You will be required to submit the date your business closed and the date your business re-opened on this declaration form.
+The COVID-19 closure declaration form is an online form that will need to be completed by businesses that have closed due to COVID-19 to claim a credit note.
+The declaration can also be made to the IMRO Customer First Team directly.

-What is the IMRO Customer Portal?
+What is the IMRO Self-Service Licensing Portal?

 We strongly recommend, to avoid delays in getting your credit note, that you register your account on the customer portal as soon as possible.